-Killing a museum?
-Should RNZ stick with Concert?
+'Killing a museum': Should RNZ stick with Concert?

 This listener isn't alone.
 There's a vocal – albeit highly refined – mob assembling online, calling for RNZ Concert to be maintained in its original state.

-An online petition calling for the saviour of the station is quickly attracting signatures, and a Facebook group dedicated to the cause is seething with discussions about the move.
+An online petition is quickly attracting signatures, and a Facebook group dedicated to the cause is seething with discussions about the move.

-Even former Prime Minister Helen Clark has revealed her affinity with the station, tweeting her concerns at broadcasting Minister Kris Faafoi and Finance Minister Grant Robertson.
+Even former Prime Minister Helen Clark has revealed her affinity with the station, tweeting her concerns at Broadcasting Minister Kris Faafoi and Finance Minister Grant Robertson.

 Clark's view mirrors the museum analogy, calling it dumbing down of cultural life in New Zealand.